 Fireplace Blower Installation

-Adding a fireplace blower can increase heat output by 30-50%.
+Adding a fireplace blower can push 30-50% more heat into the room.
 Installation runs $350-$600, depending on your fireplace model.

 Understanding Labor Costs in Vineland

-Let me be transparent about why labor costs what it does.
-When I send a technician to your home, you’re paying for:
+Let me be honest about why labor costs what it does.
+When I send a technician to your home, you're paying for:

 Per-Hour Labor Breakdown: